Hélène’s Stables will be moving in the area of Marne-La-Vallée in France. Additional details will be posted here during the 2018 Spring.

 If you like vegetables and if you like to try new foods, this is your chance.

-If you don’t mind arranging your menus accordingly with the available produce, you will enjoy being creative with your meals.
+If you don’t mind arranging your menus in season (accordingly to the available produce given the time of the year), you will enjoy being creative with your meals.

 If there is a surplus of vegetables, please accept it; you can either process the food and store it inside your freezer (dehydrate or can it) or you can share it with a friend or with a neighbor of yours.
 Try not to waste.